vacp2p/rfc/content/docs/rfcs/44/README.md

 # Specification

-Nodes supporting 44/WAKU2-DANDELION MUST either be in stem state or in fluff state.
+Nodes $v$ supporting 44/WAKU2-DANDELION MUST either be in stem state or in fluff state.
 This does not include relaying messages originated in $v$, for which $v$ SHOULD always be in stem state.

 ## Choosing the State